image bio

 If you’re hoping to conceive soon or if you think you may be pregnant, you’re probably curious as to when your due date might be.
 There are a few ways to determine an estimated due date based on your menstrual cycle.

-If you are actively trying to conceive or have gotten a positive pregnancy test, make sure you stock up on prenatal vitamins and make an appointment with your healthcare provider as soon as possible!
+If you are actively trying to conceive or have gotten a positive pregnancy test, make sure you stock up on prenatal vitamins and make an appointment with your healthcare provider as soon as possible to ensure a healthy pregnancy!

 So how is the due date actually calculated?
 There are a few ways to estimate a due date:

-Knowing the date of your last menstrual period (LMP) can be a helpful way of estimating when conception occurred without having to know the actual date of ovulation.
-If you are not someone that tracks ovulation, or you weren’t taking ovulation tests in order to conceive, then your last menstrual period can give you and your doctor a general idea of when conception happened.
-Ovulation typically occurs on day 14 of the menstrual cycle (although this varies by individual), which means conception likely happened about two weeks after the first date of your last period (day one of your cycle).
+Knowing the date of your last menstrual period (LMP) can be a helpful way of estimating when conception occurred without having to know the actual ovulation date.3,4 If you are not someone that tracks ovulation, or you weren’t taking ovulation tests in order to conceive, then your last menstrual period can give you and your doctor a general idea of when conception happened.3 Ovulation typically occurs on day 14 of the menstrual cycle, a 28 day cycle, (although this varies by individual), which means conception likely happened about two weeks after the first date of your last period (day one of your cycle).
 Generally, the due date will be about 40 weeks after the first day of menstruation.

-Knowing the date(s) you had sex as well as when you ovulated can also help determine a due date.
-Sperm can live inside the body for up to five days, so the actual date you had sex may not be a great indicator, but if you were taking ovulation tests, induced ovulation, or if you just have a fairly regular cycle, you may be able to pinpoint about the time of conception.
-Counting ahead 38 weeks from this date will be your due date.
+Knowing the date(s) you had sexual intercourse as well as when you ovulated can also help determine a due date.4 Sperm can live inside the body for up to five days, so the actual date you had sex may not be a great indicator, but if you were taking ovulation tests, induced ovulation, or if you just have a fairly regular cycle, you may be able to pinpoint about the time of conception.
+Counting ahead 38 weeks from this date will be your estimated date.

 Find out other ways to track ovulation.